Discourses on Livy

-The title identifies the work's subject as the first ten books of Livy's Ab urbe condita, which relate the expansion of Rome through the end of the Third Samnite War in 293 BC, although Machiavelli discusses what can be learned from many other eras including contemporary politics.
+The title identifies the work's subject as the first ten books of Livy's History of Rome, also known as Ab urbe condita, which relate the expansion of Rome through the end of the Third Samnite War in 293 BC, although Machiavelli discusses what can be learned from many other eras including contemporary politics.
 Machiavelli saw history in general as a way to learn useful lessons from the past for the present, and also as a type of analysis which could be built upon, as long as each generation did not forget the works of the past.

 Machiavelli frequently describes Romans and other ancient peoples as superior models for his contemporaries, but he also describes political greatness as something which comes and goes amongst peoples, in cycles.

 Outline

-Discourses on Livy comprises a dedication letter and three books with 142 numbered chapters.
-The first two books (but not the third) are introduced by unnumbered prefaces.
-A good deal has been made of the coincidence that Livy's history also contained 142 books in addition to its introduction and other numerological curiosities that turn up in Machiavelli's writings.
-At the end of I 1, Machiavelli indicates the structure of the work.
-In the work of Livy, Machiavelli says that the things worked by Rome were divided into two dichotomies: things done either through public counsel or private counsel, and things occurring either inside the city or outside the city.
-The first book will concern things inside the city and by public counsel.
-The second book, as he later indicates at the end of the second preface, concerns public counsel of things outside the city.
-The plan would seem to require two more books, but there is only one, which concerns private counsel of things inside and outside the city.
+Discourses on Livy comprises a dedication letter and three books with a total of 142 numbered chapters.
+The first two books, but not the third, are introduced by unnumbered prefaces.
+Much attention has been given to the fact that Livy's History also contained 142 books along with an introduction, as well as to other numerological curiosities present in Machiavelli's writings.
+At the end of chapter one of Book I, Machiavelli outlines the structure of his work.
+In Livy's History, Machiavelli observes that Rome's actions are divided into two dichotomies: those taken through public counsel or private counsel, and those occurring either inside or outside the city.
+The first book focuses on actions taken inside the city by public counsel.
+The second book, as Machiavelli later notes at the end of the second preface, addresses public counsel regarding matters outside the city.
+Although this structure would seem to suggest the need for two additional books, there is only one more, which deals with private counsel concerning both internal and external matters.